-- Interns receive feedback both informally and formally throughout the year - Interns are formally evaluated by their individual supervisor at the end of a supervisory term, at mid-point of the training year and at the conclusion. - Evaluation forms are directly linked to profession-wide competences. - Minimum levels of achievement are reviewed with the intern at the start of the supervisory term and goals are established for the training period. - Feedback is intended to inform the intern of how their performance is being perceived and guide them on directions to take moving forward.

-- Feedback is intended to reinforce strengths and progress for the sake of clarity and coherence to the developmental model of training. - The TD contacts the home doctoral program when the intern joins the site in order to establish line of communication and then again at mid-year.
-The TD will re-engage with home doctoral program if needed and/or requested at some other point in the year.
-Finally, at the end of the year, the TD will update the home program on the status of the intern, in conjunction with the supervisor's formal evaluation, and potential successful completion of the training year. - Interns are asked to give feedback about the program during the year and are expected to evaluate the internship program at the conclusion of their internship.
+- Interns receive feedback both informally and formally throughout the year. - Interns are formally evaluated by their individual supervisor on a quarterly basis throughout the internship year. - Evaluation forms are directly linked to profession-wide competences. - Minimum levels of achievement are reviewed with the intern at the start of the supervisory term and goals are established for the training period. - Feedback is intended to inform the intern of how their performance is being perceived and guide them on directions to take moving forward. - Feedback is intended to reinforce strengths and progress for the sake of clarity and coherence to the developmental model of training. - The Training Director contacts the home doctoral program when the intern joins the site in order to establish a line of communication and then again at mid-year.
+The Training Director will re-engage with the home doctoral program if needed and/or requested.
+Finally, at the end of the year, the Training Director will update the home program on the status of the intern, in conjunction with the supervisor's formal evaluation, and potential successful completion of the training year. - Interns are asked to give feedback about the program during the year and are expected to evaluate the internship program at the conclusion of their internship.
 Feedback from interns is highly valued and contributes to the changes made to the internship.